devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 #### Account Identicons

-As an optional feature clients may calculate and show an **Account Identicon** for each **Cash Account** from the following Unicode emoji list:
+As an optional feature clients may calculate and show an **Account Identicon** for each **DeVault ID** from the following Unicode emoji list:

 *If the locally available fonts do not support all emojis, consider using the [Noto Color Emoji](https://www.google.com/get/noto/help/emoji/) font.*